Notgnoshi/notgnoshi.github.io/_posts/2017-07-04-delegates.md

 {% include snippets/delegates/modifiers.py %}
 ```

-These are fairly self explanatory: instead of passing on what they are given unchanged, they modify their input somehow before calling their delegates in the values.
+These are fairly self explanatory: instead of passing on what they are given unchanged, they modify their input somehow before calling their delegates on the values.

 Now for the implementation of the [`Delegated`](https://github.com/Notgnoshi/notgnoshi.github.io/blob/master/_includes/snippets/delegates/delegate.py) base class.
-A `Delegated` class has a `self.delegate` member, and two methods: `subscribe()` and `unsubscribe()`.
+A `Delegated` class has two methods: `subscribe()` and `unsubscribe()` to, appropriately, subscribe and unsubscribe from its output.

 ```python
 {% include snippets/delegates/delegate.py %}
 ```

 The `Delegate` class is where the magic happens.
 What I've defined a `Delegate` to be is a list of functors, all of which will be called on the given value(s) when the delegate is called.
 This way a `Delegated` class has *one* delegate, but an *arbitrary* number of subscribers.
-I overload `+=` and `-=` for convenience to subscribe functors to a delegate, doing some sanity checks along the way.

 ---